-2. Try it Before You Buy It
+Try Your Investment Property Before You Buy It

 It’s always wise to spend some time living in an area before signing on the dotted line, especially if you plan to rent out your property.
 Visiting during different seasons will give you a firm understanding of the weather, atmosphere, and crowd patterns.

-3. Educate Yourself on the Property Taxes & Insurance
+Educate Yourself on the Property Taxes & Insurance

 Using a mortgage calculator can help you determine what is affordable as well as totaling the monthly costs of repairs, maintenance, and fixed expenses like gas and electric.
 You don’t want to buy your dream vacation home and realize you’re in over your head!

-4. Have a Plan
+Have a Plan